what is a rotary joint

 Material: Typically made of elastomers like NBR (nitrile), FKM (fluoro rubber), or PTFE (Teflon).
 The choice depends on the fluid and operating conditions.

-Function: Support the rotating shaft and ensure smooth, low-friction movement.
-They help keep axes aligned and reduce fatigue.
+Function: Supports rotating shafts to ensure smooth, low-friction operation and reduce fatigue.

-Ball bearings: suitable for light to mass loads and high speeds.
+Ball Bearing: Suitable for light loads and high speeds.

-Roller bearings Bearings: can withstand heavier loads and are more durable.
+Roller Bearing: Suitable for heavy loads and more durable.

 3. Working principle